judicodes/carbon-emission-calculator/README.md

 A small React app which takes electricity usage in a selected country as an input and displays corresponding carbon emission in a diagram.

-The app is currently not responsive and hence works best on a Desktop browser.
+The app is currently not responsive and hence works best in a Desktop browser.

 Please note that for demonstration purposes, only a small number of countries can be selected at the moment.